dallingordon/BatteryLife/README.md

 This is the official repository for [BatteryLife: A Comprehensive Dataset and Benchmark for Battery Life Prediction](https://dl.acm.org/doi/10.1145/3711896.3737372).
 If you find this repository useful, we would appreciate citations to our paper and stars to this repository.

+:triangular_flag_on_post: **News** (2026.07) BatteryLife v12 is now released, with fixes for some reported issues.
+Please see the [update details](https://github.com/Ruifeng-Tan/BatteryLife/blob/main/assets/Version12_Update_Details.md) for more information.

 :triangular_flag_on_post: **News** (2026.04) BatteryLife v11 is now released, with fixes for some reported issues.
 Please see the [update details](https://github.com/Ruifeng-Tan/BatteryLife/blob/main/assets/Version11_Update_Details.md) for more information.

 :triangular_flag_on_post: **News** (2026.02) BatteryLife has exceeded 30,000 downloads.
 BatteryLife v10 is now released, with fixes for issues reported over the past year (update details are available [here](https://github.com/Ruifeng-Tan/BatteryLife/blob/main/assets/Version10_Update_Details.md)).
 We sincerely appreciate the support from the community.